Grilled Ahi Tuna with Chimichurri.

 Chimichurri is an oil-based Argentinean sauce typically made with lots of fresh herbs, shallots and garlic.
 It’s usually served with grilled meats and is fresh, bright and tangy – but we also love it with seafood.
 This version is a bit different, as I used lots of fresh herbs and red onion – no garlic or shallots.

 Don’t be intimidated!
 It may sound fancy, but you’re just chopping herbs and onion and mixing it with vinegar and olive oil.

 - Chop up fresh basil, parsley and cilantro.
 If you don’t have one, no problem, just up the amounts of the others.
 And don’t be too worried about measurements of herbs here.
 Dice up 1/3 to 1/2 of a red onion and add the the herbs, then mix in extra virgin olive oil, red wine vinegar, salt and pepper.
 That’s it!

 - Ohh – and you can add a pinch of red pepper flakes if you like.
 We usually do, but my 3 year old isn’t a fan, so we opted out this time.

-Pictured here is all the ingredients for the chimichurri – fresh herbs (I just grabbed a few handfuls from our garden), red onion – and red wine vinegar plus extra virgin olive oil, s&p in that little mason jar.
+Pictured here are all the ingredients for the chimichurri – fresh herbs (I just grabbed a few handfuls from our garden), red onion – and red wine vinegar plus extra virgin olive oil, s&p in that little mason jar.
 Just chop the herbs and mix everything together.